-The quantitative analysis in this report seeks to demonstrate the impacts of such shocks.
+The quantitative analysis in the 2023 report sought to demonstrate the impacts of such shocks.

 This finding informs Trustee thinking in relation to managing climate-related risks and in particular the risk of pursuing further buy-in/buy-out opportunities for the Plan at an inopportune time due to climate related impacts on market conditions.